 To squeeze more cash out of your budding business, sell photography services on the side.
 List your photography packages on freelance sites like Fiverr and Upwork, or apply to become a Shopify Expert.
 You can often charge higher prices for these custom photoshoots.

-Health-conscious consumers spend $32.09 billion per year on natural cosmetics and personal care products.
+The health and wellness industry is always a good sector to start a business.
+Health-conscious consumers spend over $30 billion per year on natural cosmetics and personal care products.
 Create and sell your own natural, quality products online, such as:

 14. Refurbish smart home products

 We’re a hyperconnected nation—at least with our gadgets.
-More than 87.7 million Americans have a smart speaker in their home.
+More than 394 million households used smart speaker systems worldwide.
 Muttering the words “Hey, Alexa” gives them instant access to all the information they’d ever need.

 But smart home products are expensive—not everyone has $100 or more to drop on brand new gadgets.